 Connery had actually wrapped on the picture by early ‘78, and managed to make and release The First Great Train Robbery (which is actually quite good) in the period prior to its October 1979 debut.
 All that time devote to special effects doesn’t remotely come across on screen, with extensive miniatures used for disaster effects (tidal waves and the like), but the majority of the movie taking place in very static, talky office locations, where conversations play out between cardboard characters handed uninvolving dialogue.
 I don’t think the meteor itself, given its own ominous “BRRRAMMMM” motif by composer Laurence Rosenthal, looks too shoddy, though (many have attested otherwise).

 Connery is Dr Paul Bradley, and never seems less than an unlikely boffin since he’s supposed to be dynamic lead Connery, rather than the boffin type he could easily play (and did as Indiana Jones’ dad).
 He’s sporting a fairly duff rug here, but to its credit, the syrup manages to stay fixed on his head even when he’s covered in mud.
 As he is during the grand climax, when a splinter of asteroid Orpheus (struck by a meteor in the asteroid belt) hits NYC and everyone flees to the subway.
 We’ve already seen fragments strike Siberia, cause an avalanche in the Swiss Alps and a tsunami in Hong Kong, but we don’t care about them because Sean’s not there.
 And they aren’t English/Scottish/American.
 Although, to be fair, we don’t really care about the English/Scottish/Americans either, because they’re so uninteresting and the proceedings are so desperately devoid of tension.
+They'd be even more so if they'd incorporated alternative ideas regarding meteorites and asteroids.
+There'd barely be a movie!

 A big part of the picture, ostensibly, is focussed on forwarding East-West collaboration and leaving differences at the door to overcome the threat.
 The screenplay was By Edmund H North of The Day the Earth Stood Still, so there was pedigree on that side, rewritten by Stanley Mann.
 But if the sentiment is sound, the delivery is leaden.
 Connery needs a vague romance, naturally, so he gets Natalie Wood’s interpreter for Brian Keith’s Russian scientist (Keith had played the wind to Connery’s lion a few years prior).
 Also in the cast, largely forgettably, are Karl Malden, Trevor Howard and Henry Fonda (as the US President).
 Martin Landau is the most memorable as a ranting general (“Not one promise of calamity has come true!”) who recants when every word of Sean’s warnings come to pass.